-- 3 cans Mexican-style corn — (11-ounce cans) sometimes called Fiesta corn
+- 3 cans Mexican-style corn (11-ounce cans) sometimes called Fiesta corn

 - 16 ounces shredded reduced-fat cheddar cheese

-- 4 large green onions — (or 6 small) sliced (white and green parts)
+- 4 large green onions (or 6 small) sliced (white and green parts)

-- 1 jalapeño, — seeded and chopped
+- 1 jalapeño seeded and chopped

-- Tabasco, — Cholula or similar hot sauce, optional for serving
+- Tabasco Cholula or similar hot sauce, optional for serving

-- Fritos Scoops — for serving (mandatory, according to Elaine)
+- Fritos Scoops for serving

-In a large bowl, stir together the yogurt, mayo, chili powder, garlic powder, and cumin.
+- In a large bowl, stir together the yogurt, mayo, chili powder, garlic powder, and cumin.